furic/MLAPI-Demo/README.md

 - `SyncClientRpc()`: Called from server to client only.

 ## Network Variable
 Each prefab contains a `NetworkVariableInt` and change it every 30s.
-They can be checked on Editor inspector.
-This demostrate how MLAPI sync value automatically.
+Their value can be checked on Editor inspector.
+This demostrates how MLAPI sync value automatically.

 ## Voice Chat
-This demo use [Steam Voice](https://partner.steamgames.com/doc/features/voice) to detech and send voice, see (`MultiplayerDemoPlayer`)[Assets/Scripts/MultiplayerDemoPlayer.cs] for more details.
+This demo use [Steam Voice](https://partner.steamgames.com/doc/features/voice) to detech and send voice, see [`MultiplayerDemoPlayer`](Assets/Scripts/MultiplayerDemoPlayer.cs) for more details.